Which Pair Of Functions Are Inverse Functions

 Let f(x) = sin(x) and g(x) = arcsin(x) (also written as sin⁻¹(x)).
 Are they inverses?

 The sine function is not one-to-one over its entire domain.
-Therefore, the inverse sine function, arcsin(x), is defined only for a restricted domain of f(x), typically [-π/2, π/2].
+Because of this, the inverse sine function, arcsin(x), is defined only for a restricted domain of f(x), typically [-π/2, π/2].
 With this restriction:

 • f(g(x)) = sin(arcsin(x)) = x (for -1 ≤ x ≤ 1)